devRedwan/devRedawn/README.md

 **Talking about my latest Obsessions:**

 -   👨🏻‍💻 I’m currently in love with NextJs and working to become a master at it
 -   🚀 Sassy Css(Saas) is the best.
-Only thing more fun than learning the syntax is witnessing its power on a beautiful UI
+The only thing more fun than learning the syntax is witnessing its power on a beautiful UI
 -   💬 I am open to freelance work.
 Hit me up!
--   📝 Regularly trying get better at the new technologies
+-   📝 Regularly trying to get better at the new technologies
 -   📫 How to reach me: contact@redwanahmed.com
 -   📝 <a href='https://www.redwanahmed.com'> Resume </a>